liquidprompt/liquidprompt/docs/config.rst

    :type: string
    :value: $MAGENTA

-   Color used to display the C compilator in the CMake segment.
+   Color used to display the C compiler in the CMake segment.

    See :attr:`LP_ENABLE_CMAKE`.